-ACT 657.
-GOVERNMENTAL ACCOUNTING.
+CT 655.
+MANAGERIAL ACCOUNTING.
 (5-0-5)

-A study of the special problems facing governmental entities in the areas of budgeting, controlling receipts and disbursements, and reporting.
-Accounting techniques used to resolve each problem are presented and analyzed to determine their effectiveness and to indicate areas where additional controls may be necessary.
+nalysis of information provided by the accounting system with emphasis upon the special information needs of anagement.
+A study of the special reports that may be prepared and the related modifications in accounting the study of the special problems facing governmental entities in the areas of budgeting, controlling receipts and spursements, and reporting.
+Accounting techniques used to resolve each problem are presented and analyzed to etermine their effectiveness and to indicate areas where additional controls may be necessary.